ryankillian/design-patterns/README.md

-# Classis Design Patterns in Typescript
+# Classic Design Patterns in Typescript